-Words that are patronising, blaming, judgmental or accusatory tend to create a resistant and defensive mindset that is not conducive to productive problem solving.
+Words that are critical, blaming, judgmental or accusatory tend to create a resistant and defensive mindset that is not conducive to productive problem solving e.g. "you're stupid" instead of "I don't agree with you".

 On the other hand, we can choose words that open up the issues and problems and reduce resistance.
-Phrases such as "in some districts, people may...."; "it is not uncommon for" and "for some people in similar situations" are examples of how this can work.
+Phrases such as "Some people might...."; "it is not uncommon for ...." and "for some people in similar situations ...." are examples of how this can work.